01101010110/proot-distro-scripts/README.md

 ```

 #
-## Optional xRDP Support --- For Termux Only Environments! --- Not ready yet, being built now
+## Optional xRDP Support --- For Termux Only Environments!

 Adds xRDP support, which allows you to connect to your environment remotely using a computer.